 From heritage buildings to modern art marvels, Taiwan’s second-largest city has something for everyone.
 Here are 10 awesome and free things to do in Kaohsiung City.

-Kaohsiung is incredibly popular amongst tourists, and it’s not hard to see why – there is no shortage of things to do in Kaohsiung.
+Kaohsiung is incredibly popular amongst tourists, and it’s not hard to see why – there is no shortage of Taiwanese cultural attractions and things to do in Kaohsiung.
 The best part is that you can see most of Kaohsiung’s top attractions without spending any money.

 This post shows you 10 of the most popular things to do in Kaohsiung City that are completely free!